12 September 2016

 Data and impact

-- We know that people are broadly supportive of their data being accessed for research.
-The Wellcome Trust Monitor survey in 2009 found that 74 per cent were willing to allow access to their personal medical records for medical research.
+- The Wellcome Trust Monitor Report found that 77 per cent of the public are willing to share their anonymised medical records for the purposes of medical research.